anapsix/dynamicinfradays/user/pages/sponsorship/default.md

 There are no facilities for complex booth setups, shipping and receiving of large or bulky items, or other major industry conference-style arrangements.

+#### Parking

+There is a parking garage connected to the venue.
+Rates are $27 for the day and $10 after 4pm and on the weekends.

 #### Staffing suggestions

 You will get the most mileage from your vendor table by sending technical staff prepared to engage in the conference sessions.

 With the exception of **Platinum** and **Gold** tiers, which come with short "shout-out" opportunities to present your company, sponsorships do not include speaking slots.
 Your attending staff is welcome and encouraged to propose topics for, and participate in, the OpenSpaces sessions and workshops.

+#### Accommodation

+Unfortunately, graduation season in Boston means that accommodation in the summer gets expensive quickly, and we recommend that you look at accommodation soon if you're coming from out of town.
+Due to the numbers involved, we currently don't have any block rates with hotels.

+The majority of the available hotel options we've been able to find that are below $200 a night will require a rental car.
+One economical option that's public transport-friendly (the [Microsoft NERD](http://dynamicinfradays.org/events/2015-boston/#location) is on the [Red Line](http://www.mbta.com/schedules_and_maps/subway/lines/?route=RED)) would be to look for hotels in the Framingham/Natick area, where there are still rooms at ~$100 a night.
+Check whether the hotel has a shuttle to the train station: the trip to South Station with the Commuter Rail, then to Kendall Sq with the Red Line, should take just over an hour.

 #### Invoicing